PacktPublishing/Kubernetes-An-Enterprise-Guide-Third-Edition/chapter2/cilium-cluster-extra/README.md

 While most of the srcipts should work with Cilium, we cannot offer any support if a script doesn't function as expected when using Cilium as your CNI.

+To create a Cilium Cluster, make sure that there are no other KinD clusters on the host and execute the ./create-cilium-cluster.sh script.
+This will create a new cluster called cilium-cluster